lenastempfle/lenastempfle/content/publication/Alzheimer/index.md

 ---
-title: 'MINTY: Rule-based Models that Minimize the Need for Imputing Features with Missing Values'
+title: 'Predicting progression and cognitive decline in amyloid-positive patients with Alzheimer's disease'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+  - Hákon Valur Dansson
   - admin
+  - Hildur Egilsdóttir
+  - Erik Portelius
+  - Kaj Blennow
+  - Henrik Zetterberg
-  - Fredrik D. Johansson
+  - Fredrik D Johansson
+  - Alzheimer’s Disease Neuroimaging Initiative (ADNI)

 # Author notes (optional)
 #author_notes:
 #  - 'Equal contribution'
 #  - 'Equal contribution'

-date: '23 Nov 2023'
+date: '2021-Sep-6'
 doi: ''

 # Schedule page publish date (NOT publication's date).
-publishDate: '23 Nov 2023'
+publishDate: '2021-Sep-6'

 # Publication type.
 # Accepts a single type but formatted as a YAML list (for Hugo requirements).